agilesolutions/demo/README.md

 1. Commit on the master branch of your repo triggers remote Jenkins Pipeline through webhooks trigger.
 2. Jenkins pipeline clones git repo, maven builds your application with Docker Agent running maven 3 alpine image (service container)
 3. Jenkins test pipeline stage runs some tests on the image you just produced with the docker buildfile on your git repository
-4. Docker push your image on the Docker Hub
+4. Docker push your image on the NEUXS 3 Docker registry, credentials ID is simply a Jenkins Username-Password credential object for logging on to the NEXUS repository.
 5. Docker remote run and pull the image from the central Docker Hub registry
 6. Read this [Using Docker with Pipelines](https://jenkins.io/doc/book/pipeline/docker/)